 Ada here.
 Food media has officially entered the Thanksgiving gauntlet and there are recipes for the perfect sides, pies, and succulent turkeys flying at us from every corner.
-Bon Appetit’s Cover, which I accidentally ripped while trying to shoo my chickens from my porch by combatively waving the magazine around, boasts a Thanksgiving that is “simplified” featuring “Irresistible recipes featuring 10 ingredients or less”.
+Bon Appetit’s 2021 Issue still feels relevant.
+The featured dishes are “simplified” featuring “Irresistible recipes featuring 10 ingredients or less”.
 I’ve seen the theme of simplicity echoed in other sources, and I like it.
 Also: so many “Thanksgiving” recipes, sides specifically, are just elevated vegetable dishes - and ones that I think you should be making all season long.

 With SALAD GREENS so vibrant and fresh, you can’t not serve a delicious Vrdnt salad at Thanksgiving.
 As I see it, you can go two directions: make a tangy lemon vinaigrette that coats your peppery greens, maybe with nothing more than some freshly grated parm - a welcome lightness to a heavy table setting of casseroles.
 OR, you can make a very hearty salad, maybe with a miso maple dressing, that features roasted carrots, crumbly cheese, and memorable torn croutons .
 Something more substantial.
 Neither choice is wrong.

 If you get whole HEADS OF LETTUCE and feel like incorporating some char into your dish, why not (quickly) grill your greens?

 Do you have Vrdnt RADISHES?
 Why not cut these into matchsticks and marinate them.
 Like cranberry sauce, put tiny dishes of marinated radishes on your table and let people add a spoonful of crunch to their plate, topping whatever they feel needs a bite.
 These could either lean more pickley or more oily like this or like this, with breadcrumbs.